 In this class, the following numerical equivalents for grades are used: A = 100-90% | B = 89-80% | C = 79-70% | D = 69-60% | F = 59-0%.

-I will issue specific assignments in class and lab, and try to replicate these on WebCT.
+I will issue specific assignments in class and lab.
+These will include specific assignments from the required laboratory textbook.
 Completed work may be remitted to the professor in person, through his office mailbox (Bolin 102), or by electronic submission.

 Required.
 But don’t show up ill – if you have a fever, stay home.
 Absenteeism will be addressed on an individual basis, and the professor reserves the right to drop students with poor attendance.
 However, any excuse (for absence or otherwise) is better when delivered ahead of the absence.

-The official source of internet information for this class is the WebCT/Blackboard site on the MSU network - it shall be considered the authoritative web source for the class for this semester.
-All assignment info, grades, official schedule, etc... will be on the WebCT site.
+The official source of internet information for this class is D2L on the MSU network - it shall be considered the authoritative web source for the class for this semester.
+All assignment info, grades, official schedule, etc... will be on the D2L site.

-Structural geology ranks among the most challenging classes within the undergraduate geoscience curriculum.
-It incorporates attributes of inorganic chemistry and solid-state physics.
+Most students state that structural geology is the most challenging class within the undergraduate geoscience curriculum.
+It incorporates attributes of geometry and spatial reasoning.
 It relies heavily on careful measurement and calculation.
 It requires practice for mastery.
+You cannot do structural geology unless you master the techniques covered in the exercises.
 In short, plan on spending a good portion of each week on this class.